lydtechconsulting/kafka-idempotent-consumer-dynamodb/README.md

 Spring Boot application demonstrating the Kafka Idempotent Consumer pattern using DynamoDB as the backing store for the event deduplication.

+This repo accompanies the article [Kafka Idempotent Consumer With DynamoDB](https://medium.com/lydtech-consulting/kafka-idempotent-consumer-with-dynamodb-99f765a99be5).

 ## Integration Tests

 Run integration tests with `mvn clean test`